bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## address

-`address` specifies that the field value must be either a valid hostname as defined by [RFC 1034](https://tools.ietf.org/html/rfc1034#section-3.5) (which doesn't support internationalized domain names or IDNs) or a valid IP (v4 or v6).
+`address` specifies that the field value must be either a valid hostname (for example, "example.com"), or a valid IP (v4 or v6) address (for example, "192.168.0.1", or "::1").
 If the field value isn't a valid hostname or IP, an error message will be generated.

 ::: info string.address example